 Biopsy: Biopsy is a sample of tissue is taken from the patient body in order to examine it more closely for cancer.
 A tissue sample is removing and sending it to the pathology department for the test.
 By this test doctors can mansion what about cancer.

-Advanced genomic testing: This test is usually done by taking blood simple.
+Advanced genomic testing: This test is usually done by taking blood simply.
 This test looks for abnormalities in cancer’s DNA.

 To make an advanced cancer diagnosis, look for prostate cancer outside your healthcare provider.
 Blood and imaging tests show where cancer has spread.
 Your healthcare provider will find out if you have cancer and how it affects you.
 This way they can give you the treatment that is best for you.